kororo/excelcy/README.rst

     nlp.to_disk('/model')

 The **TRAIN_DATA**, describes list of text sentences including the annotated entities to be trained.
 It is cumbersome to always count the characters.
-With ExcelCy, start,end characters can be ommited.
+With ExcelCy, start,end characters can be omitted.

 .. code-block:: python

-    # this is illustration presentation only, pleaes use Excel for now which desribed below.
+    # this is illustration presentation only, please use Excel for now which described below.
     self.data_train = {
         '1.0': {
             'text': 'Uber blew through $1 million a week',